Martin Mystery: Home media

-Crossovers in other series
+Crossovers with other series

 Background characters resembling Martin, Diana, and Marvin have appeared on other series produced by Marathon and Image, such as Team Galaxy, Totally Spies!, and The Amazing Spiez!.

 In 2007, a year after the series ended, the characters of Martin and M.O.M appeared on a fifth season episode of Totally Spies!.
 In the episode "Totally Mystery Much?", Martin helps the team investigate a series of Yeti sightings in Antarctica.
-None of the other Martin Mystery characters appeared or were mentioned in the episode.
+None of the other Martin Mystery characters appeared in the episode, although Diana was mentioned.

 Future

 The series ended production after its third season, with 66 episodes being aired.

 In December 2013, a possible "new season project" was announced on the official Martin Mystery Facebook page.
-As of 2022, there has been no further announcement or plans for such.
+As of 2025, there has been no further announcement or plans for such.
 However, there have been talks about a potential digital remaster and re-release of the series in 16:9 widescreen.

+On October 10, 2023, it was announced a new animated series is currently in the works.
+No further announcement for such has been made since.

 Reception

-Common Sense Media wrote of the series "Scooby-Doo meets X-Files; tweens OK."
+Common Sense Media wrote of the series, "Scooby-Doo meets X-Files; tweens OK."